101+ small business ideas to start now

 💵 Cost: Start from £30 for a basic massage table

-7. Home hairdresser
+7. Remote hairdresser

 Whatever the economic climate, hair just keeps on growing.
 But why pay for a salon and associated overheads (no pun intended) when you can provide hair styling and cutting services to clients in your (or their) own home?
-Since the pandemic, the home hairdressing industry is on the rise due to its convenience and personalised service.
+Since the pandemic, the home hairdressing industry has been on the rise due to its convenience and personalised service.
 You could start small by doing “dos” for friends and family and use word of mouth and social media to build your clientele.

 See also: How to start a hair stylist business